Top 10 Serverless Computing experts to follow

 Mahadev Satyanarayanan (Satya): Often referred to as the “father of edge computing,” Satya’s research at Carnegie Mellon University has been foundational for the edge computing field, especially with his early work on “cyber foraging.”

-Vicki Chen: As a writer for EdgeIR, Chen’s analyses and articles provide timely updates on the evolving landscape of edge computing, industry trends to technological breakthroughs.
+Vicki Chen: As a writer for EdgeIR, Chen’s analyses and articles provide timely updates on the evolving landscape of edge computing, from industry trends to technological breakthroughs.

-Jim Fletcher: Strategy Partner at Momenta Partners, Fletcher’s insights into edge computing grounded in decades of experience in IoT, AI, and strategy, especially during his tenure at IBM.
+Jim Fletcher: Strategy Partner at Momenta Partners, Fletcher’s insights into edge computing are grounded in decades of experience in IoT, AI, and strategy, especially during his tenure at IBM.

 Liz Cruz: Associate Director and a leading analyst at Navigant Research, Cruz’s reports provide in-depth looks into edge computing’s impact on industries, from energy to manufacturing.